GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 place in the Python code in `locustfile.py`.
 The easiest cases are when there is a request/response, where the response (or timeout) would indicate when a failure occurs.

-* Understand the data you need to evalaute the results.
+* Understand what data you need to evalaute the results.
 Long tests with many devices can create very large amounts of data to collect and analyze.
 In cases where harvesting data is impractical, monitoring capabilities built into the GCP console can be used.